vukrosic/llm-research-4/Instructions.md

 ```

 This approach focuses on **real performance gains** from kernel fusion, making the training data much more valuable for learning when and how to use Triton effectively.

+Just the first 3 are enough for now, don't generate more.